 You want to feel like you’re on top of the world.

-When it comes to your vein health, Milner Vein & Vascular will help you get there!
+When it comes to your varicose veins health, Milner Vein & Vascular Surgical Center will help you get there!

 Swollen legs are a very common symptom seen in patients with venous disease.
 Malfunctioning valves within the veins allow blood to pool, increasing the pressure within the veins.
 This creates a condition known as “edema,” in which fluid seeps out into the surrounding soft tissues and accumulates there, resulting in swelling and tightening of the skin.
 Edema can be very uncomfortable.
 In addition, other causes of leg swelling include blood clots, heart problems, kidney dysfunction, hormonal imbalances, and liver damage.

 In order to treat a patient’s leg swelling, the doctors at Milner Vein & Vascular must first determine the cause.
 The underlying condition must be treated to relieve any symptoms, and what works for swelling caused by venous insufficiency will not necessarily work for swelling caused by other conditions.
 A color duplex ultrasound exam will allow the doctor to identify whether the edema is caused by venous disease so that he can determine the most efficacious treatment.

 Varicose veins are superficial veins that have become abnormally dilated due to improper blood flow.
 When working properly, veins have valves that prevent blood from flowing backward.
 When these valves fail, blood pools and pressure builds with the veins, causing the veins to dilate and become more visible, as well as uncomfortable.
 Varicose veins can cause aching, itching, and throbbing, as well as burning and cramping.

-Thanks to cutting-edge advancements in vein care, Milner Vein & Vascular in Lithonia can achieve excellent results in eliminating varicose veins with minimally-invasive procedures.
+Thanks to cutting-edge advancements in varicose vein care, Milner Vein & Vascular surgical center in Lithonia can achieve excellent results in eliminating varicose veins with minimally-invasive procedures.
 Your doctor will perform an ultrasound to identify problem veins and determine the best course of treatment.